ducpham2476/smart_curtain_VXL/README.md

 Documents about the project can be found in Documents folder.
 Documents are written in Vietnamese.

-Code files can be found in Code folder.
+Code files can be found in master folder, or for the final code, check out Final folder.